 New-build house with log stove, ground-source heat pump (horizontal trench), thermal store and whole-house heat recovery system, as well as passive design principles of super-insulation, high thermal mass, airtightness, high-performance windows, and a layout that maximises the site's south-facing aspect.

 Horticultural Centre (Phase 2), Lanark.

-Conversion and extension of a listed sawmill building to create a horticultural training centre which includes 3.5KW photovoltaic array, solar thermal hot water, rainwater recycling and an air-to-air heat pump system.
-The heating includes a fast warm-up routine, absence detectors and multiple zone programmer controls to reduce wasted energy use.
+Conversion and extension of a listed sawmill building to create a horticultural training centre which includes 3.5KW photovoltaic array and solar thermal hot water.
 Low energy lights, high performance windows, reclaimed/recycled and locally-sourced materials, and high standards of insulation/airtightness complete the low carbon package.

 A refurbishment and extension of this 1930's house included the addition of external wall insulation, high performance windows, and a large photovoltaic array on the south-facing roof slope.